Kavitakumari684/I2C-protocol-code-with-simulation/README.md

 # embedded c code for I2C PROTOCOL  and hardware design in proteus software.
 #
-Inter Intergrated communication protocol( i2c)Inter Intergrated communication protocol( i2c)
+Inter Intergrated communication protocol( i2c)Inter Intergrated communication protocol( i2c).

-Associated with National Institute of Technology WarangalAssociated with National Institute of Technology Warangal The I2C (Inter-Integrated Circuit) protocol project involves the development of a communication system that enables data exchange between integrated circuits (ICs) using a synchronous, serial communication protocol.
+The I2C (Inter-Integrated Circuit) protocol project involves the development of a communication system that enables data exchange between integrated circuits (ICs) using a synchronous, serial communication protocol.
 Developed Embedded C code and made the hardware connection on Proteus software .
 In which used 24C04A EEPROM to store permanent data.
 It is a non-volatile memory.
 I2C debugger for debugging I2C communication between devices, AT89C51 microcontroller (8051-family) and 16x2 LCD display.